 - Performance and/or production skills appropriate to the creation and realisation of drama and theatre

-- Ability to work creatively and collaboratively to acheive shared dramatic intentions
+- Ability to work creatively and collaboratively to achieve shared dramatic intentions

 - Ability to respond to plays imaginatively, conveying ideas clearly and coherently